Quick Read: What You’ll Learn

 Can I trust an IGI certificate?

 Yes.
-IGI is one of three major labs.
-Reports are legitimate and verifiable at igi.org.
+IGI is one of three major gemological labs with published methodology, online verification, and decades of track record.
+Reports are legitimate and verifiable at igi.org/reports in under a minute.

-What is the difference between IGI and GIA grading?
+What is the real difference between IGI and GIA grading?

 Related reading